-A thrombus is "an aggregate of coagulated blood within the vascular system or heart which contains platelets, fibrin, leukocytes, and red blood cells in varying amounts" (Herrmann, 2018).
+A thrombus is "an aggregate of coagulated blood within the vascular system or heart which contains platelets, fibrin, leukocytes, and red blood cells in varying amounts."
 This aggregate of blood can be problematic as it may obstruct normal blood circulation throughout the body and even travel to peripheral areas.
 The primary manifestations of venous thromboembolisms (VTE) are deep vein thrombosis and pulmonary embolism.
-These conditions affect an estimated one million individuals in the United States annually (Bartholomew, 2017).
+These conditions affect an estimated one million individuals in the United States annually.2

 Thrombosis is widely theorized to develop due to Virchow's Triad, which consists of abnormalities in blood flow, a vascular endothelial injury, and alterations in the blood constituents.
-Changes in any of these characteristics may cause the clot to form (Bauer & Lip, 2022b).
-For example, sickle red blood cells may cause increased clumping or decreased adhesion to the vessel walls (Byrnes & Wolberg, 2017).
-There are two main types of thrombosis: venous thrombosis (when a vein is blocked due to a blood clot) and arterial thrombosis (when an artery is blocked due to a blood clot).
+Changes in any of these characteristics may cause the clot to form.4 For example, sickle red blood cells may cause increased clumping or decreased adhesion to the vessel walls.5 There are two main types of thrombosis: venous thrombosis (when a vein is blocked due to a blood clot) and arterial thrombosis (when an artery is blocked due to a blood clot).

-A deep vein thrombosis (DVT) refers to a thrombus in a "deep" vein whereas a pulmonary embolism (PE) refers to an obstruction of the pulmonary artery (or one of its branches) by foreign material (Bauer, 2022; Thompson, 2022).
-DVT of the lower extremities may cause symptoms, such as swelling or edema in the lower extremities, pain, and warmth in the affected area (Bauer, 2022).
-This thrombus may travel to the lungs (becoming an embolus) and cause a PE.
+A deep vein thrombosis (DVT) refers to a thrombus in a "deep" vein whereas a pulmonary embolism (PE) refers to an obstruction of the pulmonary artery (or one of its branches) by foreign material. ^{6,7} DVT of the lower extremities may cause symptoms, such as swelling or edema in the lower extremities, pain, and warmth in the affected area.
+6 This thrombus may travel to the lungs (becoming an embolus) and cause a PE.
 A PE has similar symptoms to DVT but may include pulmonary issues, such as shortness of breath.
-The risk factors for VTE, PE, and DVT are similar (Thompson, 2022).
-The two primary categories of risk factors for VTE are hereditary and acquired, and the genetic tendency toward VTE is referred to as inherited thrombophilia.
+The risk factors for VTE, PE, and DVT are similar.
+7 The two primary categories of risk factors for VTE are hereditary and acquired, and the genetic tendency toward VTE is referred to as inherited thrombophilia.
 Hereditary risk factors include genetic mutations such as Factor V Leiden (FVL) mutations.
-The five most common genetic risk factors for VTE are FVL mutations, prothrombin mutations, protein S defect, protein C defect, and antithrombin defect (Bauer & Lip, 2022b).
-Approximately 50-60% of the variance in VTE incidence are attributed to genetic effects (Crous-Bou et al., 2016).
+The five most common genetic risk factors for VTE are FVL mutations, prothrombin mutations, protein S defect, protein C defect, and antithrombin defect.
+4 Approximately 50-60% of the variance in VTE incidence are attributed to genetic effects.
+8

 A modified activated partial thromboplastin time (aPTT) assay detects the anticoagulant activity of activated protein C (aPC).
 FVL mutations cause coagulation factor V to be unresponsive to aPC and initially, these changes were termed "aPC resistance" due to the reduced activity of aPC on a modified aPTT assay.
 A single nucleotide change (G1691A) results in a point mutation of glutamine to arginine at position 506.
-Approximately 99% of carriers of this mutation are heterozygous, and only 5% of these heterozygotes will experience a VTE in their lifetime.
-These mutations are often suspected in patients experiencing a VTE at a young age (under 50), a VTE in unusual areas such as a portal vein, or recurrent VTEs (Bauer, 2023).
-Protein C may also be genetically deficient, but this mutation is only seen in 2-5% of individuals with a VTE (Bauer, 2022).
-Protein S, a cofactor for the aPC control mechanism, and deficiencies in this protein may also confer additional risk for VTE (K. Bauer, 2021b).
+Approximately 99% of carriers of this mutation are heterozygous, and only five percent of these heterozygotes will experience a VTE in their lifetime.
+These mutations are often suspected in patients experiencing a VTE at a young age (under 50), a VTE in unusual areas such as a portal vein, or recurrent VTEs.9 Protein C may also be genetically deficient, but this mutation is only seen in two to five percent of individuals with a VTE.6 Protein S, a cofactor for the aPC control mechanism, and deficiencies in this protein may also confer additional risk for VTE.10

 The second most common inherited thrombophilia is the G20210A mutation of prothrombin.
 This mutation is a gain of function mutation where clotting activity is increased by creating more thrombin and fibrin.
-The overall prevalence of this mutation is about 2% (K. Bauer, 2021c).
-Genetic defects of antithrombin (an inhibitor of thrombin) may also occur, but the estimated prevalence of antithrombin defects is only a maximum of 0.2% (K. Bauer, 2021a).
+The overall prevalence of this mutation is about two percent.11 Genetic defects of antithrombin (an inhibitor of thrombin) may also occur, but the estimated prevalence of antithrombin defects is only a maximum of 0.2%.12